 strikes;

-other similar cases.

-16.4 Should Force Majeure occur, the Parties shall mutually agree on the measures to be taken to minimize the effect of Force Majeurethese circumstances.
+16.4 Should Force Majeure occur, the Parties shall mutually agree on the measures to be taken to minimize the effect of these circumstances.

 16.5 However, in any such case the affected Party must have taken in good time all necessary measures to avoid or minimize the effects of such circumstances and may only claim Force Majeure in relation to affects occurring in spite of such measures.